 How do you make cochon de lait?

 Cochon de laits were originally cooked over fireplaces in early-American kitchens, but the most common method today is in an outdoor cooking shed, grill or open fire pit.
 To prepare the pig, season it inside and out with salt, pepper, garlic and maybe a little cayenne, then inject an infused liquid into the front and rear hams and tenderloins for added moisture and flavor.
 (A mix of melted butter, white wine, hot sauce and garlic powder is a popular blend.)
 Next, cut through the backbone at the neck and tail using a meat saw, lay the pig open flat and wrap it in clean wire mesh wire.
 Secure the pig 3-4 feet over the flame and cook it slowly, rotating often, for approximately one hour per every 10 pounds.
 A fire that is constantly maintained should cook a 50-pound pig in about five or six hours, giving you plenty of time to kick back and relax with family and friends.

 Where can I try cochon de lait?

-It’s a good bet you’ll find it at a variety of fairs, festivals and tailgates around the state, but it’s a sure bet you can enjoy some in Mansura, which calls itself the “Cochon de Lait Capital of the World” as home to the annual Cochon de Lait Festival, celebrating 46 years in 2020.
+Plan ahead May 2021!
+It’s a good bet you’ll find it at a variety of fairs, festivals and tailgates around the state, but it’s a sure bet you can enjoy some cochon de lait in Mansura, which calls itself the “Cochon de Lait Capital of the World”.
+Don't miss the annual Cochon de Lait Festival, celebrating 47 years in 2021.
 During the second full weekend in May each year, guests enjoy a mix of Cajun food, music, fun and plenty of that famous roast suckling pig.